Automatic Transmission Operation

 Introduction

-The engine and transmission work together as the core of the powertrain, but in modern vehicles they no longer operate in isolation.
+The engine and transmission work together as the core of the powertrain.
+They do not operate isolated or independent from each other.
 Today’s cars and trucks rely on multiple interconnected systems linked through vehicle communication networks.
-Anti-lock brakes, stability control, body controls, climate systems, and the powertrain all share information, making transportation safer and more efficient for the driver.
-Because of this level of integration, diagnosing a problem is not always straightforward—an issue in one module or sensor often affects the performance of another system on the network.
+Anti-lock brakes, stability control, body controls, climate systems, and the powertrain all share information which makes transportation safer and more efficient for drivers.
+Because of this level of integration, diagnosing a problem is not always straightforward.
+An issue in one module or sensor often affects the performance of another system.

 Next in order are engine performance codes, which must be resolved before looking at transmission codes.
-The transmission control module (TCM) depends on accurate signals from engine sensors to manage shifting.
-If the engine itself is not running properly, the TCM cannot make correct decisions about shift timing or line pressure.
+The transmission control module (TCM) depends on accurate signals from engine sensors to manage transmission shifting.
+If the engine itself is not running properly, the TCM cannot make correct decisions about shift timing or line pressure,which is essential for “good” shifts to occur.
 For example, if one cylinder is misfiring due to low compression or a failed ignition coil, the result is inconsistent intake manifold pressure.
-The MAP sensor detects these irregular fluctuations, but the TCM interprets the unstable readings as a transmission issue, which may cause erratic or abnormal shift patterns.
+The MAP sensor sends irregular pressure signals to the TCM (transmission control module) which has a difficult time interpreting the unstable readings which causes erratic or abnormal shift patterns.

-Consider a cylinder with a leaking intake or exhaust valve: every compression stroke sends positive pressure pulses into the intake manifold.
-These distorted pressure signals confuse the TCM, which may respond by sending incorrect fluid pressure to the transmission’s clutches.
+Consider a cylinder with a leaking intake or exhaust valve.
+Every compression stroke sends positive pressure pulses into the intake manifold.
+These distorted pressure signals confuse the TCM, which inturn respons by sending incorrect fluid pressure to the transmission’s clutches.
 The outcome is often harsh or poorly timed shifts, such as a jarring 1–2 upshift.

-This is why transmission DTCs are third in line—until the network and engine systems are delivering reliable information, the transmission cannot be properly diagnosed.
+This is why transmission DTCs are third in priority.
+Until the network and engine systems are delivering reliable information, a real transmission issue cannot be properly diagnosed.

 Fail-safe mode

 Automatic transmissions are designed with a back-up operating strategy called fail-safe mode, sometimes referred to as “limp mode.”
-When this happens, the transmission is limited to just one forward gear, and in some cases reverse.
+When this happens, the transmission is limited to just one forward gear and reverse.
 Fail-safe is triggered by two main conditions:

 The three high-priority inputs are:

-Think of shift timing like riding a bike: you don’t move into a higher gear until your speed is up and the load on your legs feels lighter.
-Same deal for the TCM — it watches vehicle speed and engine load to decide the right moment.
+Think of shift timing like riding a bike; you don’t move into a higher gear until your speed is up and the load on your legs feels lighter.
+Things are much the same for the TCM; it watches vehicle speed and engine load to decide the right moment to shift the transmission.

-Secondary inputs don’t directly trigger shifts, but they fine-tune how and when shifts occur:
+Secondary / other shift inputs don’t directly trigger shifts but they fine-tune how and when shifts occur:

-ECT & IAT (engine coolant temp & intake air temp): Prevent TCC engagement and delay shift timing until the engine is warmed up, following factory programming.
+• ECT & IAT (engine coolant temp & intake air temp): Prevent TCC engagement and delay shift timing until the engine and transmission are warmed up, according to factory programming.

-TFT (transmission fluid temp): Critical for both TCC application and shift timing.
+• TFT (transmission fluid temp): This impacts both TCC application and shift timing.
 Best performance happens once the fluid is warm.

 To help understand transmission inputs more fully, it is helpful to look at statements from two different manufacturers’ technical training publications.
 The first statement comes from the Hydra-Matic 6 Speed RWD Technician’s Guide, produced by General Motors: